Introduction:

 1. Speech-Language Pathologist (SLP) Support

-Repetition exercises for common words and phrases
+Repetition of common phrases

-Reading and writing exercises
+Reading and writing practice

 2. Constraint-Induced Language Therapy (CILT)